EpicGamesExt/deadline/docs/source/unreal/03-developer_guide.rst

 +++++++++++++++++++++++++++++++++++

 You can create a toolbar menu action on the Editor's main menu toolbar using the deadline service module with this Python snippet.
-This will create a menu under Deadline.
+This will create a submenu under the **Deadline** menu on the Editor Toolbar.
 See :ref:`Toolbar menu API<toolbar_menu_api>`.

 .. code-block:: python

     from deadline_menus import DeadlineToolBarMenu

     def _execute_action():
-    """Callback method to execute an action"""
+    """Callback method to execute an action. """

         print("Executing command")